 Contact your supervisor or your facility's Local Recovery Coordinator to clarify your eligibility for contract training participation.

 Are you a Veteran not currently employed by the VA and interested in obtaining equivalent training that could qualify you for VA employment as a peer support specialist?

 Only current VA peer support employees are eligible to participate in DBSA-VA contract training courses.
 DBSA will periodically offer equivalent Veterans training courses for non-employees.
-Compensated Work Therapy (CWT) funding and Chapter 31 Vocational Rehabilitation benefits may be available from the VA to support training costs.
+Benefits may be available from the VA or your state to support training costs.
+For information about your eligibility, please contact your state Veterans Benefits Office or Department of Veterans Affairs Vocational Rehabilitation Services.
+For additional ideas, please visit DBSAlliance.org/FindingFunds.
 If you would like to receive notices of future non-contract training courses that meet current VA peer support specialist employment requirements, please register here.

 All questions regarding individual eligibility to participate in DBSA-VA Contract Peer Specialist Training and eligibility for VA positions must be directed to Dan O’Brien-Mazza, VA National Director of Peer Support Services: Daniel.O’Brien-Mazza@va.gov or (315) 425-4407 or Julie Cashel: Julia.Cashel@va.gov or (314) 894-5739.
 DBSA does not approve individual participants for DBSA-VA contracted Peer Specialist training courses and is not an authority on employment eligibility.